2-vector bundles: 2-vector bundles

-One can show that every super algebra $A$ is dualizable with respect to the symmetric monoidal structure, and that dual objects are provided by opposite super algebras $A^{\opp}$.
-Furthermore, a super algebra is fully dualizable if and only if it is semisimple.
-These results are known for ungraded algebras; see, e.g., \cite{Bartlett2015}; a discussion for super algebras will appear elsewhere.
-Of particular interest are the \emph{invertible objects}, \ie super algebras $A$ for which there exists a super algebra $B$ such that $A \otimes B \cong \unit$ and $B \otimes A \cong \unit$.
-The following is a classical theorem, see, for instance, \cite{Wall1964,DK70,Lam2005}.
+\begin{remark} One can show that every super algebra $A$ is dualizable with respect to the symmetric monoidal structure of $\sAlgbi_k$.
+Furthermore, a super algebra is \emph{fully} dualizable if and only if it is semisimple (equivalently, separable), see \cite{Bartlett2015}.
+Finally, it is well-known that a super algebra is \emph{invertible} if it is central and simple.
+The group of isomorphism classes of invertible objects in $\sAlgbi_k$ is called the \emph{Brauer-Wall group} of $k$.
+It is well known that $\mathrm{BW}_\R=\Z_8$ and $\mathrm{BW}_{\C}=\Z_2$, and that representatives are the real and complex Clifford algebras, $\Cl_n$ ($n=0,...,7$) and $\CCl_n$ ($n=0,1$), respectively. \end{remark}